Dr. Gerardo Zavala, MD | Neurosurgery in San Antonio, TX | Healthline FindCare

 Frequently Asked Questions

+Dr. Zavala has an average wait time of 31 – 45 minutes at their office(s).

-Dr. Zavala accepts Anthem, Blue Cross Blue Shield and Blue Cross Blue Shield of Texas, and other major insurance plans.
+Dr. Zavala accepts Aetna, Anthem and Blue Cross Blue Shield, and other major insurance plans.
 Please call ahead to confirm all accepted insurance plans.

 Dr. Zavala has indicated that they do offer telehealth services.
 Please call the provider’s office at for more information.